Boost

 #endif

-Note that platform-specific inline functions in included headers might depend on the old-style for scoping.
+Note that platform-specific inline functions in included headers might

 struct A